Skip to main content

 Worked example — Washing Machine:

-Failure Frequency: 9 (washing machine hose bursts are the single most-cited cause of catastrophic residential water damage in III reports).
+Failure Frequency: 9 (washing machine hose bursts are among the most-cited causes of catastrophic residential water damage in III reports).
 Average Damage Cost: $10,200 (burst hoses release 400-650 gallons per hour, often saturating multiple rooms before discovery).
 Detection Delay: 4 (laundry rooms are visited daily but supply hoses are behind the machine, invisible during normal use).

 (9 x $10,200 x 4) / 1,000 = 367.2